markandgo/autoEaseFactor/README.md

 Seeing the next review times will just distract you from studying.

 ## Acknowledgments
-eshapard
+- eshapard
-ja-dark
+- ja-dark
-cordone
+- cordone
-brownbat (me)
-(hat tip to the MIA crew for inspiration and to the AnKing for helping me figure out how all this works)
+- Also, hat tip to the MIA crew for inspiration and to the AnKing for helping me figure out how all this works

 I am not requesting support, but the original author, eshapard, can receive tips at this link: